jonkelleyatrackspace/ops_api/README.md

 This project was built for systems engineers and developers who need to automate orchestration of tasks on a system and can appreciate the speed and convienence of a stateless API.
 You can automate your mundane daily management tasks with the built in extensions for subprocess, fabric, ansible, postgres, mysql or memcache.

-You could take it to the next level with some investment in a frontend like [marmelab/ng-admin](https://github.com/marmelab/ng-admin) A real wizard could have multiple opsAPI deployments interconnected with Python-requests to create complex build pipelines and processes.
+You could take it to the next level by investing in a frontend like [marmelab/ng-admin](https://github.com/marmelab/ng-admin) A real wizard could have multiple opsAPI deployments interconnected with Python-requests to create complex build pipelines and processes.
 All managed by your ng-admin browser app?
 Now where's the beach?

 ## Quick dev environment